ComputationalPhysiology/MAD-SSA/ventricshape-book/demo_pc.md

 ---

-## ⚙️ Settings File: `settings/001.json`
+## ⚙️ Settings File

-A settings file is automatically generated during the pipeline run.
+A settings file is automatically generated in `settings/`.
 It contains point cloud fitting parameters:

 ```json
 {